Tracardi/documentation/docs/docs/qa/how_to_import_csv_to_profile.md

   modifying the data mapping in the script.
 - The `save_profiles_in_db` function is asynchronous, so make sure to handle it properly using `await` or wrap it inside an `async` function.
+- If your installation is multi-tenant you will need to set the tenant ID in `with ServerContext(Context(production=False, tenant=None))`